 Did you know?

 The modern Mother's Day was founded by Anna Jarvis in the United States.
-After her own mother died in 1905, Jarvis campaigned for an official holiday to honour mothers.
+After her own mother died in 1905, Jarvis campaigned for an official holiday to honor mothers.
 It was first celebrated in 1908 and became a U.S. national holiday in 1914.
 Ironically, Jarvis later came to deeply regret the commercialisation of the holiday she created, spending much of her later life fighting against the greeting card and flower industries.